Parth-nXp/PSO-Fed/README.md

 If you encounter any issues or errors while running the project, please check the following:

-- Ensure all dependencies are installed correctly by running pip install -r requirements.txt.
+- Ensure all dependencies are installed correctly by running `pip install -r requirements.txt`.

 - Make sure you are using a compatible version of Python (e.g., Python 3.6 or higher).

-- If you encounter issues related to missing files or incorrect paths, verify that you are in the correct directory (PSO-Fed).
+- If you encounter issues related to missing files or incorrect paths, verify that you are in the correct directory (`PSO-Fed`).

 If problems persist, feel free to open an issue on GitHub.